Bobby Brown: Children

 Brown has fathered seven children.
-His eldest, Landon, was born on June 22, 1986 to Melika Williams.
-He has two children with Kim Ward, whom he met around 1980; daughter La'Princia (born 1989) and son Bobby Brown, Jr. (1991–2020).
-His and Ward's on-and-off 11-year relationship ended in 1991.
-At two months pregnant, Ward found out Brown was engaged to Whitney Houston.
-Houston suffered miscarriages in 1992, 1995, and 1996.
-His only child with Houston, Bobbi Kristina Brown, was born on March 4, 1993.
+His eldest, Landon, was born on June 22, 1986, to Melika Williams.
+He has two children with Kim Ward, whom he met around 1980: daughter La'Princia (b.
+1989) and son Bobby Brown Jr. (1991–2020).
+His and Ward's on-and-off 11-year relationship ended in 1991 when Ward, at three months pregnant, found out that Brown was engaged to Whitney Houston.
+Houston suffered miscarriages in 1992, 1994, and 1996.
+His only child with Houston was Bobbi Kristina Brown (1993–2015).
 Brown has three children with Alicia Etheredge: a son born in 2009, and daughters born in 2015 and 2016.

 In January 2015, Brown's daughter Bobbi Kristina was found unconscious in her bathtub at her residence in Roswell, Georgia.
 The 21-year-old was rushed to North Fulton Hospital where she was placed on a ventilator in a medically induced coma to stop the swelling of her brain.
 It was reported her brain activity was "low".
 Brown rushed to his daughter's side and released a statement to the press requesting them to respect the family's privacy.
 She was later transferred to Emory University Hospital.
-After doctors concluded that significant brain function was unlikely to occur, Bobbi Kristina was removed from the ventilator and put in the care of Hospice in Duluth, Georgia.
-She died there on July 26, 2015 at age 22.
+After doctors concluded significant brain function was unlikely to occur, Bobbi Kristina was removed from the ventilator and put in the care of Hospice in Duluth, Georgia.
+She died there on July 26, 2015, at age 22.

 On November 18, 2020, Brown's son Bobby Jr., age 28, was found dead in his home.
+His death was ruled an accidental overdose of cocaine, fentanyl, and alcohol.

 Health and drug use

+Brown has struggled with drug and alcohol addiction for most of his life, attributing it to the sexual abuse that was inflicted on him by a Catholic priest when he was a child: "It was part of the reason I did things, other things, drugs, alcohol, why I abused myself."
+He said, "I had tucked it down so deep into my soul that I didn't think that I would talk about it again."

 As a child, Brown was diagnosed with ADD and later with bipolar disorder at age 32.
 Brown said that his drug of choice was marijuana and that he had developed alcoholism at an early age.
-Brown claimed Houston introduced him to cocaine shortly before their wedding in 1992.
-"I never used cocaine until after I met Whitney.
-Before then, I had experimented with other drugs, but marijuana was my drug of choice," he said.
+Brown was doing drugs all his life before he met Whitney Houston.
+Brown often contradicted himself on when he began using cocaine, claiming that he did not start using cocaine until after meeting Houston, though he later admitted on his Behind the Music documentary in 2009 that he had been using cocaine prior to meeting Houston.

 Throughout the 1990s, his drug addiction worsened and at one point he was cooking cocaine and using heroin.

 According to former gang member David Collins, Brown was kidnapped by New York street gang the Preacher Crew over a $25,000 drug debt in 1993.
 Houston paid a $400,000 ransom to the gang who threatened to kill Brown.
 The incident was never reported to authorities.